Exploring Bacon’s Castle: A Journey to America’s Oldest Recorded Brick Dwelling in Surry County Virginia

 • There was an 18th century addition replaced by the 19th century addition.

-• Large 17th fireplaces were updated in the 18th century to be more fashionable (English) but the original mantels are preserved behind the walls and have been exposed in parts of the home.
+• Large 17th century fireplaces were updated in the 18th century to be more fashionable (English) but the original mantels are preserved behind the walls and have been exposed in parts of the home.

 Bacons Castle is the oldest recorded brick dwelling in America and an example of High Jacobean architecture